 “I don’t know,” she confessed.

 “I don’t either,” he said.
 “But whomever I was before, he’s trying to get out, Blushweaver.
 That man I was before I died, he keeps whispering for me to dig at this mystery.
-Keeps warning me I’m no God.
+Keeps warning me that I’m no God.
 Keeps prompting me to deal with this all in a frivolous way.”

 He shook his head.
 “I don’t know who I was--nobody will tell me.
 But, I’m beginning to have suspicions.
 I was a person who couldn’t simply sit and let something unexplained slide away into the fog of memory.
 I was a man who hated secrets.
 And I’m only just beginning to understand how many secrets there are in this Court.”